Microscopic theory of spin Seebeck effect in antiferromagnets: Tunneling Spin Current

 The tunneling spin current of the SSE in the canted AF phase is composed of two parts.
 The first term in Eq.~(\ref{TunnelSinCurrent_finmal1_Cant}) indicates that spin flips of conducting electrons caused by transverse magnetization (see Fig.~\ref{FIG:SpinFlip}) contribute to the spin current.
-A similar electron-spin flips by magnetic moments have been already studied in spin Hall magnetoresistance \cite{Nakayama2013,Sugi2023}.
-As one will see soon later, the introduction of a small but finite $\delta \mu_{\rm s}$ is essential to obtain a finite value of the first term because $\textrm{Im}\chi_{+-}^{\textrm{R}}\qty(0)=0$ for $\delta \mu_{\rm s}=0$.
+Similar electron-spin flips due to magnetic moments have already been studied in spin Hall magnetoresistance \cite{Nakayama2013,Sugi2023}.
+As will be shown later, introducing a small but finite $\delta \mu_{\rm s}$ is essential to obtain a finite value of the first term because $\textrm{Im}\chi_{+-}^{\textrm{R}}\qty(0)=0$ for $\delta \mu_{\rm s}=0$.
 The second term is the contribution from magnon dynamics like the spin current in the N\'eel phase of Eq.~(\ref{TunnelSinCurrent_finmal1}).
+We stress that the first term of Eq.~(\ref{TunnelSinCurrent_finmal1_Cant}) seems to survive even in an equilibrium setup, but a finite spin-dependent potential $\delta\mu_{\textrm{s}}$ emerges only in the NESS with a temperature gradient.
+Namely, the first and second terms both stem from the temperature gradient.